 - Dialectical Behaviour Therapy

-I believe that there is ‘more going right with a person, than wrong’ and that the work we do together is to find and explore the strengths and supports that you already have, as you work on the issues that brought you to therapy.
+I believe that there is ‘more going right with a person than wrong’.
+We work together finding and exploring the strengths and supports that you already have as you work on the issues that brought you to therapy.

 After a career in administration, I returned to school and graduated with an MA in Spiritual Care and Psychotherapy in 2012 from Wilfrid Laurier University.
 I am a member of the College of Registered Psychotherapists of Ontario (#002501).

-My specific area of research has been working with individuals who are undergoing palliative care or have been diagnosed with a life-threatening illness, along with their partners and families.
+My area of research has been working with individuals who are undergoing palliative care or have been diagnosed with a life-threatening illness, along with their partners and families.